The Copper Penny Is Worth More Than One Cent

 Calculating the Penny's Meltdown Price

-(Price of copper per pound x .00220462262 x 3.11 x .95)
+(Price of copper per pound in cents x .00220462262 x 3.11 x .95)

-How to Collect and Profit From Pennies and Nickels
+How to Collect and Profit From Pennies

+It may sound simple, but you can go to the bank or anywhere else that has large quantities of pennies or nickels and buy them at face value.
 When it comes to pennies, the pre-1982 pennies will have the best metal content value, although it can be time-consuming to sort through and isolate only pre-1982 copper pennies.
 Some companies sell bulk pennies that have been sorted, but they will charge you a premium.

 A Warning About Legality

 Many other countries have already done away with their version of the penny.
 When the penny is abandoned, it is likely to become legal to melt the coins down for their copper content.

-On a smaller scale, nothing's wrong with sorting through spare change every week and putting the pennies and nickels in a container to save for the day when they could be worth a lot more.
+On a smaller scale, nothing's wrong with sorting through spare change every week and putting the pennies in a container to save for the day when they could be worth a lot more.